nextcloud/documentation/developer_manual/codingguidelines.rst

 ---
 Take a look at the `Writing Tactical CSS & HTML <http://www.youtube.com/watch?v=hou2wJCh3XE&feature=plcp>`_ video on YouTube.

-Don't bind your CSS to much to your HTML structure and try to avoid IDs.
-Also try to make your CSS reusable by grouping common attritubes into classes.
+Don't bind your CSS too much to your HTML structure and try to avoid IDs.
+Also try to make your CSS reusable by grouping common attributes into classes.

 **DO**: